gemseo/gemseo/docs/software/installation.md

 # Installation

 You may install the core or the full features set of GEMSEO.
-See [Dependencies](dependencies.md) for more information.
 There are different ways to install GEMSEO, they are described below.

 ## Requirements